Minimum Requirements for Express Entry Canada

 The Express Entry Pool

 When you enter the Express Entry pool, you receive a score based on the Comprehensive Ranking System (CRS).
-While meeting the minimum requirements allow you to enter the pool of Express Entry, if you do not receive a significant CRS score your chances to succeed diminishes.
+While meeting the minimum requirements allows you to enter the pool of Express Entry, if you do not receive a significant CRS score, your chances to succeed diminishes.
 Currently, a good score means 460 or more CRS points.
-However, if you receive between 440 to 460 points you still have a chance to succeed.
-Unfortunately, under 440 points your chances are very low unless a Canadian Province selects your profile.
+However, if you receive between 440 to 460 points, you still have a chance to succeed.
+Unfortunately, under 440 points, your chances are meagre unless a Canadian Province selects your profile.